blackmagic919/AboutMe/source/_posts/Structure Planning.md

 }
 ```

 The overlap offset will provide each thread accessing a region a unique number seperating it from all other threads accessing the region.
 By factoring it into the seed, we can guarantee that the starting seed is(usually) unique from its siblings accessing the region.
-The LoD is also used to determine the seed, but to prevent mapping collisions(If LoD is 0 and overlapOffset is 1, it will the same as LoD is 1 and overlapOffset is 0), it is first randomized.
+The LoD is also used to determine the seed, but to prevent mapping collisions(If LoD is 0 and overlapOffset is 1, it will be the same as LoD is 1 and overlapOffset is 0), it is first randomized.
 Finally the chunk coord needs to also be considered so it is first randomized for the same reason and then factored in.

 For the proceeding seeds for each thread to be unique, the seed can be incremented by the chunkOverlap.
 This allows each thread to take responsibility for every ith origin such that no seed can be mapped to by two threads with unique overlap offsets.